 I often hear these two questions as people are planning their scenic drive on the road to Hana:

-Before I give you my answer, I want to clearly explain the roads in question.
-I’ll attempt to explain an exceptionally confusing mixture of roads and mile markers.
+Let’s get started by first untangling the exceptionally confusing mixture of roads and mile markers.
 The road to Hana is composed of three different roads — highways 36, 360 and 31.
 They all flow directly into each other, but they have their own mile markers, which are crucial navigation points on this beautiful rainforest drive.
 Most folks begin their road to Hana drive from the town Paia on Highway 36 which ends after mile marker 16.
 Then the road becomes Highway 360.
 Just past Hana, the highway number changes to Highway 31.
-At this point the mile markers become even more confusing because they continue to go up in numbers until approximately mile marker 50 where they begin to go back down in numbers.
-Believe me, I don’t think the DOT could have made it any more confusing.
+At this point the mile marker sequence become even more confusing because they continue to go up in numbers until approximately mile marker 50 where they begin to go back down in numbers.
+We don’t think the Department of Transportation could have made it any more confusing.

 The road to Hana is bit of a misnomer, because this scenic drive goes to the small town of Hana and beyond.
-After you drive past Hana there are a couple more key sites that are well worth the visit.
-Those are the Kipahulu area and Charles Lindbergh’s grave.
-Those are both perfectly safe areas of the road to Hana that you can access.
+After you drive past Hana there are a more key sites that are well worth the visit.
+Those are:

-Now let’s get to the answer that I promised earlier.
-My advice is always to drive one-way, turn around at the Kipahulu area (also known as Oheo Gulch or Seven Sacred Pools) and double back to Paia.
-Here’s why:
+Why do we recommend to double back on the road to Hana by turning around at the Kipahulu area (also known as Oheo Gulch or Seven Sacred Pools) and double back to Paia?
+Here are four reasons why:

 The rental car companies don’t go out of their way to highlight the restricted roads when you pick up your car.
 They have you sign the contracts, give you a map and send you on your way.
 Take a look inside the Drive Guide they either hand to you or you pick up in the rental office.
 (The major rental car companies use the same publisher for these maps, so all the information is similar, but branded differently.)
 Here is a photo I took of East Maui from the Maui Maps by Drive Guide provided by Avis.
 (You might want to use this link to see a larger version of this map photo.)

 Notice the the red arrows between Kipahulu and Nuu?
 That’s the unauthorized section.
-The red text in between the arrows says, “DO NOT DRIVE BETWEEN THESE POINTS.
+The red text in between the arrows says in all caps, “DO NOT DRIVE BETWEEN THESE POINTS.
 DRIVING ON UNAUTHORIZED ROADS VIOLATES CAR RENTAL CONTRACT.’

-The road on the back side is rough, narrow, prone to mudslides, and unpaved in sections.
+2. The road on the back side is rough, narrow, prone to mudslides and unpaved in sections.

-I hope these photos help to illustrate why I don’t advise tourist to drive the back side of the road to Hana.
-I feel that it would be careless of me to suggest otherwise.
+We hope these photos help to illustrate why we don’t advise tourists drive the back side of the road to Hana.
+We feel that it would be careless to suggest otherwise.
 The road does improve about five to seven miles from here, but it’s a challenging road to get there.